 Further, an employer cannot exclude an unvaccinated employee from the workplace – or take any other action – unless there is no way to provide a reasonable accommodation (absent undue hardship) that would eliminate or reduce this risk so the unvaccinated employee does not pose a direct threat.
-This is subject to reasonable accommodations for those who are unable to be vaccinated because of a protected legal right such as a disability or sincerely held religious belief, unless those accommodations would pose an undue hardship on the operation of the employer’s business.
-An example of a reasonable accommodations include having an unvaccinated employee who enters the office wear a face mask, work at a social distance from others, work a modified shift, get periodic COVID-19 tests, or be given the opportunity to telework.
+This is subject to reasonable accommodations for those who are unable to be vaccinated because of a protected legal right.
+This is defined as a disability or sincerely held religious belief unless those accommodations would pose an undue hardship on the operations of the business.
+An example of reasonable accommodations includes having an unvaccinated employee who enters the office wear a face mask, work at a social distance from others, work a modified shift, get periodic COVID-19 tests, or be given the opportunity to telework.

 Related Frequently Asked Questions

 - Can I get reimbursed for the vaccine?
 The vaccine is provided free of charge to all individuals by the federal government, with or without insurance.

 - If my employer requires me to get the vaccine, is the time spent getting the vaccine compensable working time?
 Massachusetts defines “working time” as all time during which an employee is required to be on the employer’s premises or at any other location.
 If you are required to receive the vaccine at a specific location, date, and/or time, that is likely considered compensable working time.
 If your employer only requires proof of vaccine, but does not mandate when, where, or how you obtain it, that time is likely NOT compensable.